Grand Prize

 Most modern websites (Facebook, Google, banks, Instagram) use HTTPS.
 In this case, the proxy only sees the "Address on the envelope."

-☠️ 3.
-Free Proxies are a Mousetrap
+⚠️ 3.
+Free Proxies are Risky

 Why are there so many lists of "Free Proxies" on the internet?
-Who pays for the server rent and electricity?
+Who pays for server rent and electricity?

-How free proxies steal data:
+How free proxies can use data:

 🕵️ 4.
 Advanced Threat: MITM Attack and Certificate Spoofing